SisyphusMD/archiver/README.md

 #### SFTP - [Synology](https://www.synology.com/en-us) NAS
 - **Enable SFTP**:
-  - Login to your Synology DiskStation Manager (DSM) Web UI (usually http://<ip.address.of.your.nas>:5000).
+  - Login as an administrator to your Synology DiskStation Manager (DSM) Web UI (usually http://<ip.address.of.your.nas>:5000).
   - Open **Control Panel**.
   - Select **File Services** under **File Sharing**.
   - Select the **FTP** tab in the top.